shangguanwang/NFT-Gallery/README.md

 # NFT-Gallery
 Showcase my NFT Art Collection in Masonry Layout.
+You can check out it <a href="https://shangguanwang.github.io/NFT-Gallery/">live here</a>

 ## Why I built this:
 I was at ETHDenver 2023 Conference, and I found people intrigued about what I do as an NFT art collector.
 Since one picture is better than a thousand words, I built this gallery to showcase my top pick NFT art collections.
 This is also a great opportunity to sharpen my HTML and CSS skills after completing the responsive web design course on freeCodeCamp.